mariashapoval/fitnessbar_DB/README.md

 # fitnessbar_DB
-Project for the site Fitnessbar.
+A collection of my SQL project for the site Fitnessbar.